-You should get a sense of how much your closing costs will be when your lender provides you with an initial Loan Estimate.
-You receive this estimate within three days of submitting your mortgage application.
-When your loan is approved, you receive a Closing Disclosure, which lists your finalized closing costs.
+You should first get a sense of how much your closing costs will be from the Loan Estimate your lender provided you within the first three days after you submitted your application.
+When your loan is approved, and at least three days before closing, you should receive a Closing Disclosure, which lists your finalized closing costs.

 You may pay some fees noted in your Loan Estimate and Closing Disclosure before closing, such as those associated with credit reports.
 For the rest, ask your closing agent what payment methods are acceptable.

 - The closing agent (usually a title company representative)

 - The seller’s attorney (if they have one)

 - The seller’s representative